Enoch Powell: 1987–1992

 The Conservative Party would have to ask, preferably at the next election: "Do you intend still to control the laws which you obey, the taxes you pay and the policies of your government?"
 Five days after this speech, in an interview for The Daily Telegraph, Thatcher praised Powell: "I have always read Enoch Powell's speeches and articles very carefully. ...
 I always think it was a tragedy that he left.
 He is a very, very able politician.
 I say that even though he has sometimes said vitriolic things against me".
-On the day of the Mid-Staffordshire by-election, Powell said that the government should admit that the community charge was "a disaster" and that what mattered most to the people of Mid-Staffordshire was the question of who should govern the UK and that only the Conservative Party was advocating that the British should govern themselves.
+On the day of the Mid-Staffordshire by-election, Powell said that the government should admit that the community charge was "a disaster" and that what mattered most to the people of Mid-Staffordshire was the question of who should govern Britain and that only the Conservative Party was advocating that the British should govern themselves.
 Thatcher had been labelled "dictatorial" for wanting to "go it alone" in Europe: "Well, I do not mind somebody being dictatorial in defending my own rights and those of my fellow countrymen ... lose self-government, and I have lost everything, and for good".
 This was the first election since 1970 in which Powell was advocating a vote for the Conservative Party.

-After Iraq invaded Kuwait on 2 August 1990, Powell said that since the UK was not an ally of Kuwait in the "formal sense" and because the balance of power in the Middle East had ceased to be a British concern after the end of the British Empire, the UK should not go to war.
+After Iraq invaded Kuwait on 2 August 1990, Powell said that since Britain was not an ally of Kuwait in the "formal sense" and because the balance of power in the Middle East had ceased to be a British concern after the end of the British Empire, Britain should not go to war.
 Powell said that "Saddam Hussein has a long way to go yet before his troops come storming up the beaches of Kent or Sussex".
-On 21 October, he wrote, "The world is full of evil men engaged in doing evil things.
+On 21 October he wrote, "The world is full of evil men engaged in doing evil things.
 That does not make us policemen to round them up nor judges to find them guilty and to sentence them.
 What is so special about the ruler of Iraq that we suddenly discover that we are to be his jailers and his judges? ... we as a nation have no interest in the existence or non-existence of Kuwait or, for that matter, Saudi Arabia as an independent state.
 I sometimes wonder if, when we shed our power, we omitted to shed our arrogance".